prawnzyy/tp/docs/UserGuide.md

 | PIECE    | pc, pcs, piece, pieces, PIECE, PIECES |

 <box type="warning">

-When encountering the error message `Ingredient does not exist in Inventory`, either add it in first or use a different ingredient
+If you try to use an ingredient which is not in the stock, the error message `Ingredient does not exist in Inventory` will appear. <br>
+Only ingredients in stock can be specified when using this command.
 </box>

 ### Finding the quantity of an ingredient by name: `stock`

-Lists the quantity of the specified ingredient(s).
+Filters the list of ingredients to only the specified ingredient(s).

 Format: `stock [NAME]…​`

-* Multiple ingredients can be specified e.g. `stock Flour Butter` will return the quantities of both ingredients.
+* Multiple ingredients can be specified e.g. `stock Flour Butter` will list the quantities of both ingredients.
-* If no ingredients are specified, the quantity of all ingredients will be returned.
+* If no ingredients are specified, the quantity of all ingredients will be listed.
 * Only full words will be matched e.g. `Flou` will not match `Flour`.
-* For ingredients with names comprising multiple words, any ingredient that contains the keyword will also be displayed
+* For ingredients with names comprising multiple words, any ingredient that contains the specified word will also be listed.
    <br/> e.g. `stock butter` will display both `butter` and `butter stick`.
-* When no names are specified, all ingredients will be displayed.

 Examples:
-* `stock Butter` returns `Butter: 50g`.
+* `stock Butter` will show the `Butter` ingredient in the list.
-* `stock Butter flour` returns `Butter: 100g`, `Flour: 2000g`.
+* `stock Butter flour` will show both the `Butter` and `Flour` ingredient in the list.
-* `stock` returns all ingredients.<br>
+* `stock` lists all ingredients.<br>

 Example used: `stock butter`

 <img src='images/ug-images/stock.png' width='650'>

-### Clearing all entries from ingredient stock : `clear`
+### Clearing all ingredients from ingredient stock : `clear`

-Clears all entries from the ingredient stock.
+Clears all ingredients from the ingredient stock.

 Format: `clear`